NFC Payments: How They Work & How to Accept Them with SumUp

 NFC stands for “near field communication.”
 NFC has its roots in another technology, called radio frequency identification (RFID), which was patented by Charles Walton in 1983.
 Using RFID tags, Walton was able to “label” specific radio waves, making it easy to send and track data through a short-distance wireless communication.

 From there, Walton and other developers continued to refine the RFID frequency process, and in 2003, NFC technology was approved as an ISO standard.
 By 2011, the first NFC mobile apps were being introduced on smartphones.
-According to a recent study by Juniper Research, contactless payments accounted for $1 Trillion in transactions in 2018, and by payments from NFC apps and wearable devices will surpass $15 Billion in value.
+According to a recent study by Juniper Research, contactless payments accounted for $1 trillion in transactions in 2018, and payments from NFC apps and wearable devices will surpass $15 billion in value.

 Benefits of Accepting NFC Payments

-According to a 2018 study by the Diary of Consumer Payment Choice (part of the Federal Reserve), 77% of payments today are still made in-person in stores across America.
-At the same time, Pew Research reported that in 2018, nearly 46% of consumers don’t consider it important to have cash on-hand and 43% say they don’t use cash for their weekly purchases at all.
+According to a late 2019 study by the Diary of Consumer Payment Choice (part of the Federal Reserve), 87% of payments were made in-person in stores across America.
+At the same time, Pew Research reported that in 2018, nearly 46% of consumers didn’t consider it important to have cash on-hand and 43% say they don’t use cash for their weekly purchases at all.

-While cash is still used for a majority of transactions, it is used predominantly for smaller purchases under $10, according to the Diary study.
+According to the same article, while cash is still used for a majority of transactions, it is used predominantly for smaller purchases under $10 and continues to decline.
 In comparison, credit and debit cards were used for transactions of at least $46 on average.
 Experian found an even larger gap between cash and credit card purchases, reporting that while the average transaction for cash purchases is just $22, the average transaction using a credit card was $112.

-So, if you’re wondering why you should accept credit card payments via NFC technology, the answer is simple twofold.
-First off, more and more customers are leaving home without cash, which means that accepting their digital wallet or NFC chip card might make the difference between a sale and no sale.
-And second, research has repeatedly shown that customers spend more with their credit cards than they do with cash.
+So, if you’re wondering why you should accept credit card payments via NFC technology, the answer is twofold: First off, more customers are leaving home without cash, which means that accepting their digital wallet or NFC chip card might make the difference between a sale and no sale.
+Second, research has repeatedly shown that customers spend more with their credit cards than they do with cash.

 How to Accept NFC Payments with SumUp